14 of the most common paint problems – and everything you need to fix peeling, foaming, or blistering paint

 (Image credit: Dulux)

-A powdery finish is most likely caused by a wearing away of the paint by weathering.
-It could also be evidence of salts seeping from the surface.
-Fix it like a pro,'Brush the affected area down with a stiff bristle brush to remove as much powdery material as possible before applying a coat of primer, such as Weathershield Exterior Stabilising Primer' is the expert advice.
+To fix it, Dulux suggests, 'Brush the affected area down with a stiff bristle brush to remove as much powdery material as possible before applying a coat of primer, such as Weathershield Exterior Stabilising Primer.’
+Thankfully, you can pick up this primer from B&Q.

-'If the powder is due to salts/efflorescence then wipe the surface with a dry cloth to exhaust the salts before coating with an Alkali Resisting primer to eliminate staining.
-Then just repaint in your chosen finish.'
+'If the powder is due to salts/efflorescence then wipe the surface with a dry cloth to exhaust the salts before coating with an alkali-resisting primer to eliminate staining.
+Then just repaint in your chosen finish,’ they add.

 9. Cracking plaster